nscherf/Machine-learning-lectures/slides-new.md

 ## The Performance Measure, P

-> A computer program is said to *learn* from experience E with respect to some class of tasks T and **performance measure P** if its performance at tasks in T, as measured by P, improves with experience E. -- from Mitchell, T. (1997).
+ A computer program is said to learn from experience E with respect to some class of tasks T and **performance measure P** if its performance at tasks in T, as measured by P, improves with experience E. -- Mitchell (1997).
 Machine Learning.
-McGraw Hill.

 ----

 ## The Performance Measure, P

+- Describes what is a good/bad solution
-- classification: accuracy, error rate (expected 0-1 loss)
+- Classification: accuracy, error rate
-- density estimation: average (log) probability of examples
+- Density estimation: (log) probability of examples
-- depends on application
+- Depends on application:
 	- what are problematic mistakes?

+Note: error rate = Expected 0-1 loss
 	- e.g. regression: regular medium mistakes or rare large mistakes

 ---

 ## The Experience, E

-> A computer program is said to *learn* from **experience E** with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E. -- from Mitchell, T. (1997).
+ A computer program is said to learn from **experience E** with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E. -- Mitchell (1997).
 Machine Learning.
-McGraw Hill.

 ----